The Roanoke Outside Foundation has been working to support the outdoors for more than a decade and we need your help to take it to the next level.

 Project Outside is designed to help ensure that outdoor assets remain in top condition for residents and visitors.

-Our kick-off goal is to raise $100,000 this year, and then keep it going.
+We met the initial kick-off goal of $100,000 in 2020 and want to keep it going.
 This is our time to invest in our community strength – the outdoors – to continue positioning the Roanoke Region as a preferred place to live, work, play, and visit.

 COVID-19 has created the greatest economic and health crisis of our time and a quote attributed to Albert Einstein points the way to recovery for the Roanoke region: “In the midst of every crisis lies great opportunity.”